KevinAst/astx-redux-util/src/docs/guide/originalReducerState.md

 to worry about how originalReducerState is maintained**, because astx-redux-util does this for you.

-The only time any of this concerns you is if your application reducer is in a mid-stream execution chain which invokes a downstream {@link conditionalReducer}.
+**The only time any of this concerns you** is if your application reducer invokes one of the astx-redux-util reducers.
 In this case (which is rare), your code is responsible for passing originalReducerState (the 3rd reducer parameter) to the downstream reducer.

-???
-OLD ...
-TRASH BELOW (once a confirmation that it is NOT NEEDED)

-Here are the significant take-away points of interest:

-- If your {@link conditionalReducer} conditionalFn never reasons about
-  originalReducerState:
-  * Then you have NO worries whatsoever!

-- If your {@link conditionalReducer} conditionalFn DOES reason about
-  originalReducerState:

-  * In the normal use case (where your {@link conditionalReducer} is orchestrated by a {@link joinReducers} - in the first order), then you STILL have NOTHING to worry about!

-    **Please Note:** These points cover 99.9% of all use cases!

-  * If however, your {@link conditionalReducer} is invoked in a less conventional way, then you must manually supply the appropriate originalReducerState 3rd parameter when invoking the reducer.

-    - This could be when you are invoking the {@link conditionalReducer}
-      directly (outside of a {@link joinReducers} utility).

-    - Or if you have a nested {@link joinReducers} combination.